 72% of consumers look to brands’ websites for educational content, reviews, and testimonials before making any sort of purchasing decision—yet there are still many who aren’t online.

 Whether you’re running a brick-and-mortar store or an e-commerce business, a strong online presence helps you compete with the big fish.
 Your site can pick up traction on Google or stir up a social media following just like multi-billion dollar industries can.

 Luckily, you no longer need a designer or any kind of coding skills to put together a professional website.

-Squarespace lets you build a portfolio, an online store, or a website for your business.
+These website platforms let you build a portfolio, an online store, or a website for your business.
 They host and secure your site, but also provide you with the tools to quickly put together a well-designed site.
-Squarespace comes with a flexible drag-and-drop styling editor that lets you add and edit text modules and visuals.
+There’s no need to learn coding – they come with drag-and-drop styling editors that let you add and edit text modules and visuals.
 Over time, you can see how your website performs using their built-in analytics platform, which tells you things like pageviews, conversion, and most popular content.

 Any website you create will be dynamic and work well across all devices.

 There are many good options if you’re starting out, and if you want to sell things online you could try WooCommerce (built on the WordPress platform) or Shopify.
 If you’re more advanced and looking to internationalise your website there are more technical things to consider.

 Using these tools and moving your management to the cloud has a lot of benefits—particularly saving money and making your company run more efficiently.
 But it also opens the door to security threats.
 Data breaches can result in loss of intellectual property, compliance violations, malware infections, and, worst of all, loss of your customers’ trust.
 60% of small companies that are victims of a security breach go out of business within 6 months.